aarchiie/inventory_tracker/README.md

 # Smart Inventory Tracker

-A comprehensive inventory management system with web interface and pathfinding capabilities for Gujarat cities.
+An inventory tracker system with web interface and pathfinding capabilities for Gujarat cities.
 Built with C++ backend and Flask web framework.

 ## Features